 Defining your process

-Go to Navigation panel Bridges > Proactive Onboarding bridge.
+Navigation panel > Bridges > Proactive Onboarding bridge.

 Review all of the documents in our onboarding sub-folder with team members who are involved in your current onboarding process.
 In particular, take a deep dive into the first three documents which specifically relate to defining your process: